DazWilkin/gcp-oidc-token-proxy/README.md

 kubectl create namespace ${NAMESPACE}

-# Revise the Cloud Run service URL in prometheus.yml before creating the ConfigMap
+# File: prometheus.yml
-# The Deployment runs the the proxy as a sidecar so the two references to it, as a
+# Update audience and target-url values to reflect the Cloud Run service URL
-# target and as the token_url value should be left as localhost
+# References to gcp-oidc-token-proxy as a sidecar should remain as localhost
 CONFIGMAP=$(mktemp)

 sed \